Ramsey sequences with bounded clique size: Abstract

 \section{Abstract}

-A sequence of graphs $ \{G_k\} $ is a Ramsey sequence if for every positive integer $ k $, the graph $ G_k $ is a proper subgraph of $ G_{k+1} $, and there exists an integer $n > k$ such that every red-blue coloring of $ G_n $ contains a monochromatic copy of $ G_k $.
+A sequence of graphs $ \{G_k\} $ is a Ramsey sequence if for every positive integer $ k $, the graph $ G_k $ is a proper subgraph of $ G_{k+1} $, and there exists an integer $n > k$ such that every red-blue edge coloring of $ G_n $ contains a monochromatic copy of $ G_k $.
 Among the wide range of open problems in Ramsey theory, an interesting open question is ``Does there exist an ascending sequence $\{G_k\}$ with $\lim_{k \to \infty} \chi(G_k) = \infty$ and $\lim_{k \to \infty} \omega(G_k) \neq \infty$ that is a Ramsey sequence?".
-In this paper, we solve this problem by constructing a Ramsey sequence $\{G_k\}$ with a bounded clique number such that $\lim_{k \to \infty} \chi(G_k) = \infty$.
-Furthermore, using the observation that any monotonic increasing sequence of graphs that contains a Ramsey sequence as a subgraph is also Ramsey, we can generate infinitely many Ramsey sequences using this example.
+In this paper, we solve this problem by demonstrating that the sequence of General shift graphs $Sh(n,k,l)$ is a Ramsey sequence which satisfies the conditions given in the open problem.
+We further present an alternative proof of the generalised Ramsey theorem by establishing explicitly that $Sh(n,2)$ is a Ramsey sequence for $k$-edge-colorings, and by observing the natural bijection between the set of all $t$-element subsets of $[n]$ and the edge set $E(Sh(n,t-1))$.

 \ni\line(1,0){395} \\ \ni{\bf Keywords:} Ramsey sequence, Erdős–Hajnal shift graphs, Triangle-free graphs \\ \ni {\bf AMS Subject Classification:} 05C35, 05C55, 05C15\\ \ni\line(1,0){395}

 \ni